Overview

 The Atlantic Fellows for Equity in Brain Health program at GBHI provides innovative training, networking, and support to emerging leaders focused on improving brain health and reducing the impact of dementia in their local communities and on a global scale.
 It is one of seven global Atlantic Fellows programs to advance fairer, healthier, and more inclusive societies.

-Through the Atlantic Fellows for Equity in Brain Health program, GBHI brings together a powerful mix of disciplines, professions, backgrounds, skill sets, perspectives, and approaches to develop new solutions.
+Through the Atlantic Fellows for Equity in Brain Health program, GBHI brings together expertise from across disciplines, professions, and perspectives to develop new solutions.
 Atlantic Fellows come from many different professional backgrounds including clinical practice, social sciences, arts, economics, public health, research, policy, and education.

 This program provides an unprecedented opportunity to train emerging leaders who will bring proven ideas more rapidly to the public.